suyash-rgb/Quirky-Roomie/README.md

 npm run dev
 ```

-The React app will now run at `http://localhost:3000`.
+The React + Vite app will now run at `http://localhost:5173`.